andreasalem/ProForQ/index.md

 Fehr, E., & Goette, L. (2007).
 Do Workers Work More if Wages Are High?
 Evidence from a Randomized Field Experiment. *American Economic Review*, 97 (1): 298-317.

-Douglas Almond, Joseph Doyle, Amanda Kowalski, and Heidi Williams (2010).
+Almond, D., Doyle, J., Kowalski, A. & Williams, H. (2010).
 Estimating marginal returns to medical care: Evidence from at-risk newborns. *Quarterly Journal of Economics*, 125 (2): 591-634.

-Angrist, J.D. & Krueger, A. (1991).
+Angrist, J. & Krueger, A. (1991).
 Does Compulsory School Attendance Affect Schooling and Earnings? *The Quarterly Journal of Economics*, vol. 106(4), pages 979-1014.

 Card, D., & Krueger, A. (1994).
 Minimum Wages and Employment: A Case Study of the Fast-Food Industry in New Jersey and Pennsylvania: Reply. *The American Economic Review*, 90(5), 1397-1420.